Star-Crossed (album): Background and recording

 In March 2018, American singer-songwriter Kacey Musgraves released her fourth studio album, Golden Hour, which received widespread critical acclaim and won in all four of its nominated categories at the 61st Grammy Awards, including Album of the Year and Best Country Album.
 It debuted at number four on the US Billboard 200 chart and at number one on the Top Country Albums chart.
 To support the album, Musgraves embarked on two concert tours: the Oh, What a World: Tour and the Oh, What a World: Tour II.

 In March 2021, Musgraves was featured on the cover of Rolling Stone magazine.
 In the cover story, she delves into self-care and the personal work she has done during the COVID-19 pandemic.
 Musgraves also revealed that as of January 2021, she had written 39 songs for the project, and she's once again working with Golden Hour co-producers Ian Fitchuk and Daniel Tashian.

-In April 2021, it was reported that the album will be released via Interscope Records and UMG Nashville.
+In April 2021, it was reported that the album would be released via Interscope Records and UMG Nashville.
 In May, during a cover story for Elle magazine, Musgraves revealed that the album sees her tackling her divorce from country singer Ruston Kelly after two and a half years of marriage.
 The two were married in October 2017, and filed for divorce in July 2020.
 Musgraves also revealed that the record contains 15 of the now 40 songs she wrote during the pandemic.

-In August 2021, during a cover story for Crack Magazine, it was revealed that the project will be released before the end of the year, features jazz flute and a kato, and will have "more of a foot in country than Golden Hour".
+In August 2021, during a cover story for Crack Magazine, it was revealed that the project would be released before the end of the year, feature jazz flute and a kato, and have "more of a foot in country than Golden Hour".
 During an appearance on Dr. Maya Shankar's podcast A Slight Change of Plans, Musgraves sang snippets of two of the songs from the album, "Camera Roll" and "Angel".
 On August 21, to celebrate her birthday, Kacey shared a snippet of the title track, which was released as the lead single two days later.
 The album was recorded in Nashville in early 2021, in under three weeks.
-In an interview with Zane Lowe on Apple Music, Musgraves elaborated on what to expect sonically from the album, noting that although the album will be more country than Golden Hour, it will be combined with more musical influences.
+In an interview with Zane Lowe on Apple Music, Musgraves elaborated on what to expect sonically from the album, noting that although the album would be more country than Golden Hour, it would be combined with more musical influences.